khrapunov967/rick-and-morty-app/README.md

-# Rick And Morty APP
+# Rick And Morty App
 ### Try it right now:

 ## Stack